 What is UW Medicine?
 What is UW Physicians (UWP)?
 What is Children's University Medical Group (CUMG)?
 How do these different entities interact with the School of Medicine?

 UW Medicine is an integrated health system that is made up of seven entities including:

 - UW Medical Center Montlake Campus and Northwest Campus

 - Valley Medical Center

-All UW School of Medicine (SOM) faculty are a part of UW Medicine including those that work at affiliated institutions such as VA Puget Sound, Seattle Cancer Care Alliance (SCCA), Fred Hutch, and Seattle Children’s Hospital.
-UW Physicians is the practice group for more than 2,000 providers who care for patients within UW Medicine, SCCA, and Seattle Children’s Hospital.
+All UW School of Medicine (SoM) faculty are a part of UW Medicine including those that work at affiliated institutions such as VA Puget Sound, Fred Hutch Cancer Center (FHCC), and Seattle Children’s Hospital.
+UW Physicians is the practice group for more than 2,000 providers who care for patients within UW Medicine, FHCC, and Seattle Children’s Hospital.
 Children’s University Medical Group is the non-profit pediatric group practice established to support the academic, research and clinical missions of its corporate members, University of Washington School of Medicine and Seattle Children’s Hospital.

 What is WWAMI?